Most people will need to move to the National Broadband Network (NBN) if they want a landline or internet service.

 - Call for help: if you have a problem that you cannot resolve with your provider, contact the Telecommunications Industry Ombudsman on 1800 062 058.

-Once NBN Co has announced that your area is ready for service you will have 18 months to move your service to the new NBN network.
-You will need to contact your preferred telecommunications service provider to move to the NBN.
+Once NBN Co has announced that your area is ready for service you will generally have 18 months to move your service to the new NBN network.
+Some providers might have shorter timeframes than that and you will need to contact your preferred telecommunications service provider to confirm the timing and move to the NBN.

-The majority of existing landline and internet services will be disconnected.
+The majority of existing landline and internet services will be disconnected in future.
 All services that are supplied over Telstra’s copper and cable broadband networks will be disconnected.
 This includes services that are supplied by Telstra directly, as well as services that other service providers supply using Telstra’s copper network.

 Services that are supplied over other fixed line networks, as well as mobile, wireless and satellite networks, are not being disconnected as part of the NBN rollout.
 You will need to ask your retail service provider whether this is relevant to you, as it can be difficult to always know which network your telecommunication service provider is using.

 NBN Co will let you know by direct mail your region’s ‘ready for service’ date.
-Once NBN has announced your area is ready for service you will have 18 months to move your landline phone and internet services to the new NBN network by placing an order with your preferred service provider.
+Once NBN has announced your area is ready for service you will generally have 18 months to move your landline phone and internet services to the new NBN network, although some service providers might have shorter timeframes.

-Any services you do not cancel or move to the NBN will be disconnected soon after the end of the 18 month period.
+Any services you do not cancel or move to the NBN within the specified timeframe will be disconnected.

 If you do not want to move to the NBN, consider asking you preferred service provider about other options such as mobile phone or mobile broadband that are available to you.